General information on the DNT cabins

 Lodgings can not always be booked in advance.
 Everyone who comes to a cabin will have a place to sleep, either in a bunk or on a mattress on the floor if all bunks are taken.
 The staffed lodges serve meals, but you shouldn't arrive past serving times.

 Most staffed lodges are open from late June until early September, but some have longer or shorter seasons.
+You can check opening dates at ut.no.
+The staffed lodges also put out the season bridges when they open.
+It can be hard to pass a river in june without the bridge.
 Many no-service cabins also close in some seasons.
 Seasons usually are stated in the cabin lists for each trekking area.
 The local trekking associations, as well as DNT online at www.turistforeningen.no, list seasons for all association as well as most private cabins.

 Locking - The DNT Cabin Key